William J. Beaty 3/1995

 phase" wave.
 Laser light could more accurately be called "pointsource"

-waves or plane waves behave as if they were emitted from a single tiny
+light.
+Sphere waves or plane waves behave as if they were emitted from a

-"extended-source" light.
-Extended-source light comes from a wide source,
+and are called "extended-source" light.
+Extended-source light comes from

-Starlight and the light from arc welders is "point-source" light and is
+light from arc welders is "point-source" light and is quite similar to

-sources.
-(Note: the sun is a star, correctly implying that light becomes
+sun is a star, correctly implying that light becomes more and more

 CORRECTED: LASER LIGHT IS NOT PARALLEL LIGHT